ccomploj/ccomploj.github.io/_pages/research2.md

 </small>
 </details>

-Health Types in Multimorbidity Transitions: Uncovering Unobserved Heterogeneity in Health<br/>
+Multimorbidity in SHARE and ELSA<br/>
-<small>*Single Authored, Draft available on request* </small> <br/>
+<small>(joint with [Luigi Ferrucci], [Agar Brugiavini] and [Elisa Fabbri])</small> <br/>
 <details>
 <summary><small>Abstract</small></summary>
 <small>
-Multimorbidity (having more than one chronic health condition at the same time) increases with aging and is associated with adverse health outcomes, including physical and cognitive disability, frailty and early death.
-This paper studies how unobserved differences between individuals (i.e. health ``types'') account for differences in the speed of disease accumulation between individuals who are indistinguishable using observed characteristics.
+It is well established that multimorbidity increases with aging and is associated with adverse health outcomes, including physical and cognitive disability, frailty and mortality.
+Using longitudinal data from more than 25000 participants to the Survey of Health, Ageing and Retirement in Europe (SHARE) and the English Longitudinal Study of Ageing (ELSA), we describe the longitudinal disease trajectories of elderly individuals older than 50 prior to death.
-Using rich panel data with health and labor market histories from more than 20,000 individuals followed over a period of 20 years from the Health and Retirement Study (HRS) and the Panel Study of Income Dynamics (PSID), we model the transitions between different disease states, or multimorbidity states, using a finite mixture ordered logit that incorporates unobserved heterogeneity between individuals.
-The model exploits the duration spent in each disease state and the age of onset of other chronic conditions to identify the presence of multiple health types among the elderly, and whether the speed of disease accumulation is dependent on the time of onset of other (un)related conditions that emerge at younger ages.
+We implement a linear mixed model and a generalized ordered logit with flexible coefficients across thresholds, and find that the probability within individuals to develop an additional disease accelerates with the current disease count.
+Heterogeneity analyses suggest that individuals who experienced the first disease onset at older ages present a more rapid health deterioration.
+We do not find evidence of any disease clusters.
 </small>
 </details>